PoisotLab/ms_network_prediction/manuscript.md

 output.](figures/example_network_prediction.png){#fig:example}

-During the training of this neural network, we exploited ecological constraints in two ways: First by selecting features so absent interactions for a species pair that was not observed to co-occur were removed from the data.
+During the training of this neural network, we exploited ecological constraints in two ways: First by selecting features so that absent interactions for a species pair that was not observed to co-occur were removed from the data.
 This ensures that the network is trained only on the subset of the data for which we have actual information about the interaction.
 Second, the batches of 16 items used